 Florida, like many other states, has recently enacted a law regarding child car seats.
 This article will guide you through the Florida car seat laws.

-Florida Car Seat Law
+- Florida Rear-facing Car Seat Law

 Florida Car Seat Laws